ChaseMillers/ecommerce-front/README.md

 ## Live - https://blissful-sinoussi-600253.netlify.com/

 ## Summery
-This e-commerce website was designed as a template for anyone that wants to sell products.
+This is the backend to the e-commerce website, designed as a template for anyone that wants to sell products.
 It was made to have all the basic features you would expect from an e-commerce website as well as features that let the admin add/delete and change products for the shopping page.
 It includes a purchase summary page for user and admin.
 The front end is deployed from Zeit and backend with Heroku.

 Software used: